snowch/biginsight-examples/README.md

 ### Pre-requisites

-- Java 7 or 8 installed and JAVA_HOME environment variable set
+- Java 7 or 8 installed
 - Git client installed
 - Comfortable running commands in the terminal or console